danjac/django-saas-starter/README.md

     ./scripts/yarn update

 ## Templates

 Django-allauth is used for authentication.
 This package has its own set of templates that should be overridden if you want to have Tailwind-styled login and sign up pages.
-You can do this by copying these templates into an *account/* folder under the *templates* folder in your project:
+You can do this by copying the templates below to the *templates/account* folder in your project and modifying them as needed:

 https://github.com/pennersr/django-allauth/tree/master/allauth/templates